 This instance recorded in Matthew and Luke occurs as part of the Sermon on the Mount (or Plain).
 Another reference to salt losing its flavor is found in Mark 9:50 and most likely is given at another time.
 The rationale for seeing Mark’s account as given at a different time relates to the nature of Jesus’ teaching ministry.
-Often the message given was the same but the places changed such as the “Kingdom is at Hand” proclamation.
-Of course many of the accounts recorded in the Synoptic Gospels are parallel and given from another perspective when they are not in exact agreement, but not all of the sayings of Jesus were given only once since not all of the disciples were with Him at all occasions and others (who would become part of the 500 who witnessed His resurrected person) needed to hear the same message in different towns.
-Newspapers and other media did not exist so it should not be surprising that the same teachings were repeated at different times and places.
+Often the message given was the same but the places changed, such as the “Kingdom is at Hand” proclamation.
+Of course, many of the accounts recorded in the Synoptic Gospels are parallel and given from another perspective, when they are not in exact agreement, but not all of the sayings of Jesus were given only once, since not all of the disciples were with Him on all occasions, and others (who would become part of the 500 who witnessed His resurrected person) needed to hear the same message in different towns.
+Newspapers and other media did not exist, so it should not be surprising that the same teachings were repeated at different times and places.

 The Sermon on the Mount starts as a description of the character of Jesus’ disciples (see Lk.
 6.20a).
 Here, I reproduce Mt.
 5.1-12 from the New English Translation since this section defines the “salt of the earth.